 The First Year Seminar has also seen change.
-Gradually, introductory courses to majors have been eliminated from list of approved FYS courses.
+Gradually, introductory courses to majors have been eliminated from the list of approved FYS courses.
 The intent is to ensure that, as agreed upon by the faculty, FYS courses offer students a learning opportunity distinct from regular department offerings so that students might feel free to explore ideas in the liberal arts that might differ from their intended major.
 The Curriculum Committee, working with the Director of FYS, recommends to the faculty a slate composed of previous or new FYS proposals for the next academic year.
 Typically there is an FYS training session in May.
 Various topics are offered including: incorporating learning outcomes, advising first-year students, and understanding and communicating the McDaniel Plan.
 Approximately 30 FYS courses are supported each year (Appendix 4.6, Departments Contributing FYS Courses, 2009-2012).

 Initially termed the Junior Writing Experience, all students take a course or sequence of courses, which has become the WID requirement.
 Departments offer approved writing programs for their majors that consist of specialized departmental writing courses, writing instruction extended throughout the major, or writing courses offered outside the department.
-One problem that needs to be addressed is that a student may complete the writing requirement in one major before selecting a different and final major (Course Proposal Requirements for McDaniel Plan Courses, Writing Supplemental Guidelines - Departmental Writing Guidelines, Departmental Writings Course Model, Departmental Programmatic Model).
+One problem that needs to be addressed is that a student may complete the writing requirement in one major before selecting a different and final major.

-Support for faculty involved in offering courses that fulfill these discipline-speicfic writing courses began with two workshops in 2008 and 2009.
+Support for faculty involved in offering courses that fulfill these discipline-specific writing courses began with two workshops in 2008 and 2009.
 Faculty were required to submit a proposal detailing what course(s)/assignments they would be developing during the workshop and those who were selected to participate received a stipend (\$500-\$750).
 Ten different writing-focused workshops were offered from 2009-2011, many offered multiple times to accommodate various schedules of the teaching faculty and future ones are planned (CFE sample schedule).
 This led to the stand-alone course or sequences of courses in the major now termed the Writing in the Disciplines requirement.
 Writing was assessed in a WAGE report in AY 2010-11 to offer a baseline measurement of student skills in WID courses and is discussed later in this chapter.